jgraph/www.diagrams.net-source/_posts/2020-01-14-move-diagrams-net.md

 ## What's next?

-We will be building our a new web site at [www.diagrams.net](https://www.diagrams.net) and this is focused on the core open source project and the reference implementation at [app.diagrams.net](https://app.diagrams.net).
+We will be building our a new web site at [www.drawio.io](https://www.drawio.com) and this is focused on the core open source project and the reference implementation at [app.diagrams.net](https://app.diagrams.net).

 We are testing https://app.diagrams.net to check everything that works on the draw.io domain works there.
 Don't switch away from www.draw.io just yet.

 When we're happy with the new app sub-domain we'll mark it as the canonical domain and file open requests from Google Drive will be sent there.
-We don't have redirection plans.

 ## What do I need to do?